 Until now, the number of instruments needed to use seismic waves traveling from more-distant earthquakes for imaging was prohibitive.

-In this work, Janiszewski demonstrated a that uses seismic waves coming from distant earthquakes but isolates just the part of them that is affected by moving through the boundary between the Earth's mantle and crust.
+In this work, Janiszewski demonstrated a novel technique that uses seismic waves coming from distant earthquakes but isolates just the part of them that is affected by moving through the boundary between the Earth's mantle and crust.
 This allowed Janiszewski to build models that better distinguish the partially molten regions from the surrounding solid rock in these difficult-to-reach depths beneath Cleveland volcano without requiring a much-more-extensive number of seismic stations at the surface.

-"We revealed the volcano's deep subterranean in never-before-seen detail, using fewer instruments by an order of magnitude than is typical for detailed seismic imaging at volcanoes," Janiszewski said.
+"We revealed the volcano's deep subterranean structure in never-before-seen detail, using fewer instruments by an order of magnitude than is typical for detailed seismic imaging at volcanoes," Janiszewski said.

 Unlike typical seismic imaging experiments that deploy dozens of seismometers, this study used only eight.
 Six of these stations were deployed as part of the NSF-funded Islands of the Four Mountains experiment between August 2015 and July 2016.
 Two were permanent Alaska Volcano Observatory stations.